lborocs/team-projects-part-2-team-013/web/ui-elements/README.md

 - (done) Drop down window for the notifications panel.

-**the js files are there to show the bar minimum needed for the element to function.
-Make sure you got event listeners on all elements you want to interact with**
+**the js files are there to show the bare minimum needed for the element to function.
+Make sure you've got event listeners on all elements you want to interact with**